zjhayes/BlellowAndGrenVR/README.md

 # Blellow & Gren
-This Unity VR project gives its players the opportunity to see impossible colors.
+This Unity VR project gives its players the opportunity to see "Forbidden Colors".
 Each eye sees an object as a different color, the brain puts them together to see colors which they can't see when working together.

 Requires Unity 2021.3.4f1 and Oculus Quest 2, not tested on other VR systems.